-The PSAT Writing section consists of a total of 39 multiple-choice questions to be answered in 30 minutes.
-There are three types of PSAT Writing questions: Improving Sentences questions, Identifying Sentence Errors questions, and Improving Paragraphs questions.
+The PSAT Writing section consists of a total of 44 multiple-choice questions to be answered in 35 minutes.
+The Writing section asks you to read passages, find mistakes and/or weaknesses, and fix them.
 Below you can find more detailed information about the specific skills these questions test.

-To access sample Improving Paragraphs questions, visit the College Board website.
+To access sample Writing questions, visit the College Board website.

 - For general information about the PSAT Test, visit our PSAT Test page.